-Forrest Health's weight loss surgery services offers bariatric care for patients who are overweight and struggling to lose weight.
-Weight loss surgery - also known as bariatric surgery - aids in the weight loss process.
-Losing unhealthy weight can lower the risk of medical programs and positively impact your quality of life.
+Forrest Health's weight loss surgery services offer bariatric care for people who are overweight and struggling to lose weight.
+Weight loss surgery - also known as bariatric surgery - helps you reach and maintain a healthy weight.
+This can lower the risk of medical complications and improve your quality of life.

 Obesity can cause many health complications, some of which can be life-altering for you and your family.
 Complications include:

 - Coronary artery disease

 Surgical Weight-Loss Options

 Explore the surgical weight loss options available to help you achieve your goals.
 You'll work with your bariatric surgeon and care team to determine which procedure is right for you.